Last updated by Paraic O

 10. How do I know if a phone has a clean or bad IMEI?

 The listings might mention the status of the phone's IMEI.
-If not, ask the seller and check the ESN number here.
+If not, ask the seller and check the IMEI number with Ting's compatibility checker.
 We will tell you if the phone will work with Ting or not.

 Yes.
-This means that the original owner or seller has changed fundamental aspects of the way the device works and more often than not, we cannot activate or troubleshoot devices that are not running a stock ROM.
-Ting does NOT support devices that are running unauthorized operating systems or software, and our Personal Shoppers will only recommend devices that have the original manufacturer's settings.
+These terms mean that the original owner or seller has changed fundamental aspects of the way the device works and more often than not, we cannot activate or troubleshoot devices that have been modified.
+Ting does not support devices that are running unauthorized operating systems or software, and our personal shoppers will only recommend devices that have the original manufacturer's settings.

 12. Can I return the device if I don't like it?

-13. What if the Personal Shoppers can't find the device I am looking for?
+13. What if the personal shoppers can't find the device I want?

-This means it is probably not supported.
+If you have a specific phone in mind and we can't find it, it is possible that it is not supported.
 We will only recommend phones that are GSM compatible, but we will always try our best to find something that works for you.

 14. Will the device definitely work on Ting?